YasirHasn9/scrape_that_web/README.md

 Simply put, if you want to transfer date from one piece of software to another without the need of a gui, you can use a headless browser to do that.
 And this is the main reason why we use headless browser to scrape the web with puppeteer.

+we can use puppeteer to either launch a new browser instance or connect to an existing one.

+page interaction:
+1. allows to interact with the elements using mouse, keyboard inputs, and touch events.
+ - find and element --->  perfrom an action on the element

+2. It has locators
+- the best way to select an element and interact with it.
+- allows for puppeteer to automatically wait for the element to be present in the dom in the right state before an action
+- you can initiate a locator using page.locator() or frame.locator

+--- note
+if the locator api does not offer you the functionality I need, I can use the `page.waitForSelector()` or `ElementHandle`